-Flying Enterprises' Stowells wine box wasn't seen at all throughout the fiesta, as was Lighter Than Air's Paddy Power pants.
-Lighter Than Air often promise that this shape will appear, just like in 2016, but never does - so was hardly a surprise.
+Flying Enterprises' Stowells wine box wasn't seen at all throughout the fiesta, as well as the Paddy Power pants.
 Wes the Wolf and the ex-Palletways Slick the Dragon did not appear either, but there was lots of uncertainty about these, and also G-SATI.
 If the weather was better, we would have seen more.

 Weather took a turn for the worse once tethering had finished with a band of rain passing through the area.
 But this didn't stop the Exclusive Ballooning team from inflating their Longleat lion special shape, known as Simbaloo, at a soggy Ashton Court.